helenplesko/geom99lab2/tutorials/bugreports/bugdisplayamap.md

 ![Attempt 2 results](/tutorials/bugimages/testtwodisplayamap.png)

-## Environment Details

-- VSCode was used to make, commit, and push changes to GitHub.
-- Google Chrome is the web browser used to open maps.
-- The problem is happening on my computer and on my iPhone.
-- API Key was made in ArcGIS Developers.
-- Referrer Link for API Key includes an * at the end.

----

-## Basemap error debugged!!!
+### Attempt 3: Comment out API Key and change the basemap

 When playing around with the basemaps for my customized map, an error had popped up saying the basemap name I chose was invalid.
 I noticed in the list of valid basemaps, "arcgis/topographic" wasn't there, but "topo" was.
 After looking more into these basemaps, "topo" is deprecated.
 So, I changed that line in the code to "topo-vector" and commented out my API Key and voila!
 The intended map was produced!
+API Key remained commented out.

 Final URL:
 ```